pr0g/pr0g.github.io/_posts/2022-12-26-column-row-major.md

 ## Convention and Storage/Access

-There are two pieces to this puzzle, convention (the maths part (_theory_)) and storage/access (the computer science part (_practice_)).
-They are both intertwined but it's possible to deal with them individually.
+There are two pieces to this puzzle, convention (the maths part, or _theory_), and storage/layout (the engineering part, or _practice_).
+When we say _column vectors_ and _row vectors_, we're referring to the convention part, when we say _column major_ and _row major_, we're referring to the engineering part (storage/data layout).
+They are both intertwined, but it's possible to deal with them individually.
 Let's start with convention.

 > If you're already comfortable with the convention part then feel free to skip it and go straight to [storage](#storageaccess).